 The hallway and the two rooms south of it, the original front and back parlors, all have stepped baseboards with ogee moulded caps and stepped door and window surrounds, the steps of which are delineated with planed-in cyma mouldings.
 All these surrounds are further embellished with rectangular back-bands and vigorous applied ogee mouldings.
 The panels beneath the original sash windows are also trimmed with ogee mouldings.
 The two french windows in the east wall of the back parlor both opened to a porch originally.
-These have four vertical lights and do not have transoms.
-They probably replace sash windows and were installed after the house was enlarged.
-However, they are later than the second storey east front windows in the new addition.
-The trim is identical with that of the other door and window openings in the back parlor which is original to the room.
+It cannot be determined if these date from the original side-hall house or if they were changed when the house was enlarged and the entire range of second storey east french windows installed.
+In any case the trim of the two french windows in the back parlor is identical to that of the other door and window openings.
 Originally the front and back parlors were connected, but the opening was closed with a book case during the World War I alteration.

 The doors entering the two early parlors are of the four panel ogee-moulded type as is the door entering the small chamber (now a bath) at the east end of the wall.
 However, this small room has no cornice and its interior door and window facings are not stepped but are trimmed with rectangular backbands and standard ogee mouldings.
 However, the doors entering the two north parlors, together with their closet doors, etc., north of the hallway, all have four panels which are simply trimmed with cyma mouldings planed into the stiles.
-The doorway leading to the northeast chamber from the hall is smaller than the other and has modern door stops which are hard to explain although the mouldings, back-boards, and other details all appear to be of the period.
-Originally there was a doorway connecting both north chambers and this may be the relocated door from that site.
 The baseboards in the two north parlors also are stepped and capped with ogee mouldings.
-However, the baseboard mouldings of the north parlors are somewhat richer than those of the hallway and south parlors.
-The french windows in the northeast chamber have delicate stiles and muntins of the period and have horizontal transoms.
-They obviously are original to this room.
+However, the baseboard mouldings of the north parlors are somewhat richer than are those of the hallway and south parlors.
 All four street floor parlors originally included chimneys.
 The chimney in the southeast parlor has been completely removed.
 The presence of chimneys, however, does not imply that the four rooms all originally had fireplaces, although probably they did because of their importance.
 Today only the south front parlor retains a small fireplace ostensibly for a Victorian stone mantel with a coal grate.
 The present mantel is a temporary one made by the present owner and the finishing has been extensively re-worked.